ahnguyen17/CompassAI/CUSTOM_AI_FEATURE.md

 ### Core Functionality
 - **Custom AI Creation**: Users can create multiple personalized AI assistants
-- **Knowledge Base**: Upload up to 20 files per custom AI to create a knowledge base
+- **Knowledge Base**: Upload files per custom AI to create a knowledge base (limit configurable by admin)
 - **Custom Instructions**: Define AI behavior and personality with up to 2000 characters
 - **Model Selection**: Choose from available AI models for each custom AI
 - **Chat Integration**: Use custom AIs directly in chat conversations